 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

-The Dallas Stars and Seattle Kraken hit the ice Tuesday for Game 4 of the NHL Playoffs Second Round at Climate Pledge Arena, beginning at 9:30 PM ET on ESPN, SportsNet, and TVAS.
-The Kraken are up 2-1 in the series.
-The Stars are favored (-140) in this game against the Kraken (+120).
+Game 4 of the NHL Playoffs Second Round will see the Dallas Stars take the ice against the Seattle Kraken on Tuesday, May 9, starting at 9:30 PM ET and brodcast on ESPN, SportsNet, and TVAS.
+The Kraken are on top 2-1 in the series.
+The Stars are the favorite (-150) in this matchup with the Kraken (+130).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!